-We are now busy planning our 2017 festival and will be able to announce the participating venues soon.
+We are now busy planning our 2017 festival for Saturday 3rd June and details are beginning to get confirmed.

 The format will be the same as usual, a number of pubs and clubs making a special effort on the day providing a great choice of beers, ciders, foods, atmosphere and music, all linked by a special bus service running regularly from Dronfield station.